Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

 \subsubsection{Training}

-Although (\ref{self-critic}) theorized the way to a stable training in our semantic communication system, the huge action and state space (typically the action space is more than $10^4$) remains one critical challenge at the very beginning of the training process.
-Following a widely accepted protocol that first pre-trains a model with stochastic gradient descent on deterministic loss function (\eg, MSE and cross-entropy loss), and then use RL to proceed the rest training \cite{rennie2017self, yun2017action}, we also initialize the parameters of the RL model from a partially-trained CE model (for the first 87 epochs).
+Although (\ref{self-critic}) theorizes the way to a stable training in our semantic communication system, the huge action and state space (typically the action space is more than $10^4$ compared with concurrent RL-based works that concentrate on dozens of symbols) remains one critical challenge at the very beginning of the training process.
+To facilitate the training process, we follow a widely accepted protocol by first pre-training a model with regular loss functions (\eg, MSE and cross-entropy loss), and then use reinforcement learning to proceed the rest training \cite{rennie2017self, yun2017action}.
+For fairness, we seek to initialize the parameters from a partially-trained CE model (for the first 87 epochs) so that we can better visualize the difference between conventional approaches and the newly introduced one.
 The learning rate of this CE model is set to $1e-3$ initially and dropped by half at epoch 20.
-The resulting parameters are used to initialize both Farsad's model and our SemanticRL model.
-In the second stage, these two models are separately trained with a learning rate of $1e-4$ till epoch 160, where the learning rate is again reduced by half.
-Training process terminates at epoch 200 for both CE baseline and our proposed approach.
-As to the semantic similarity metric, CIDEr-D is used in this paper as it has been proved effective in many other sentence-matching tasks \cite{liu2017improved, rennie2017self}.
-We set the batch size to 64 as a constant for all implementations.
-The concrete training scheme is described in Algorithm 1.
+The resulting parameters are used to initialize both the baseline model and our SemanticRL.
+In the second stage, we train the baseline model and SemanticRL-JSCC separately with a learning rate of $1e-4$ till epoch 160, where the learning rate is again reduced by half.
+Training process terminates at epoch 200 for both examined approaches.
+For SemanitcRL-SCSIU, we keep the learning rate as 1e-4 and train it till epoch 300, which is about two times longer considering that only half on the parameters are updated in a minibatch.
+As to the semantic similarity metric $\Theta$, we choose CIDEr-D by default as it proves to be effective in many other sentence-matching tasks \cite{liu2017improved, rennie2017self}, when not specified.
+The batch size is set to 64 as a constant for all implementations.

-Be aware that when using the average return as a baseline, we no longer need to train another value network, which turns the learning process into a stable and self-supervised one.
-However, as we will find in the following experiments that training such a complex model from scratch is still difficult, which eventually leads to a local minimum.
-We mention this issue here, as training SemanticRL from scratch may work in some other low-dimensional tasks, or can be addressed in the future.